 Housing prioritizes keeping items out of the landfill through a variety of recycling, compost, reuse and donation initiatives.

-UW-Madison operates a specialty item-recycling program to provide students, faculty, and staff recycling locations to dispose of their waste responsibly.
+UW–Madison operates a specialty item recycling program to provide students, faculty, and staff recycling locations to dispose of their waste responsibly.
 Items for recycling include batteries, mixed media, ink cartridges, eyeglasses and small electronics.
-Recycling locations are available across campus – visit Sellery and Holt to recycle specialty items in Housing.
+Recycling locations are available across campus and Housing residents may visit Sellery and Holt to recycle e-waste items in Housing.
 Plastic bag recycling is available at every hall desk.

 Donations and Surplus

 When completing renovations, Housing strives to minimize the amount of material sent to the landfill.
 Housing partners with UW SWAP to repurpose items by sending them to other campus departments, non-profits, and the community.
-This program keeps over 250,000 pounds of material out of the landfill each year, while supporting the missions of Housing’s community partners.
-If your organization is interested in partnering, please fill out this form.
+This program keeps over 250,000 pounds of material out of the landfill each year while supporting the missions of Housing’s community partners.
+If your organization is interested in partnering, please contact email@example.com.

-Meeting Housing’s core value of stewardship, Housing helps students say goodbye sustainably by collaborating with students, staff, and campus and community organizations to donate or recycle items they no longer need.
+Uplifting Housing’s core value of stewardship, Housing helps students say goodbye sustainably by collaborating with students, staff, and campus and community organizations to donate or recycle items they no longer need.
 Recycling and donation locations are set up near residence halls to allow residents and their families convenient access to donation and recycling opportunities during move out.
 The event is volunteer run and relies on the hard work of campus volunteers to divert as much waste as possible, over 100,000 pounds of material annually.
 Click here to learn more about Sustainability Move Out.

 Waste and Recycling FAQs